QuentinRa/blog.quentinra.dev/programming-languages/others/apis/openapi/index.md

 #### Parameters

 A query is a parameter in the URL.
-This is usually used for GET parameters.
+This is usually used in a GET request "parameters" section.

 ```yaml
 paths: